iVcente/DanzmannBitmasking/README.md

 * `HasAnyFlags()`.

 ## Usage Example
+> Make sure you have added the `DanzmannBitmasking` module to your project's `Build.cs` file.
+Also, enable `DanzmannBitmasking` in your `.uproject` file.

 Create an enum that allows bitmasking by adding the required specifiers and macros, like this: